 In the most recent year statistics were available, over 20 percent of workplace fatalities occurred at construction sites, as logged by the U.S. Department of Labor.
 That’s one in five worker fatalities in the construction industry alone.
-Of those fatalities, 58 percent were from what’s dubbed the “Fatal Four” causes of death in construction: falls, electrocutions, struck by an object and caught in/between.
+Of those fatalities, 58 percent were from what’s dubbed the “Fatal Four” causes of death in construction: falls, electrocutions, struck by an object, and caught-in/between.
 Falls were by far the most frequent cause of death with 349 out of 874 construction fatalities in the reported year.
 Eliminating these four hazards has the potential to save more than 500 lives each year.

-With one OSHA inspector for every 59,000 workers, it’s clear in that the responsibility for workplace safety falls in the laps of employers.
+With one OSHA inspector for every 59,000 workers, it’s clear that the responsibility for workplace safety falls in the laps of employers.

 “Making a living shouldn’t have to cost you your life,” says Dr. David Michaels, Assistant Secretary of Labor for Occupational Safety and Health.
-“Workplace fatalities, injuries and illnesses are preventable.
+“Workplace fatalities, injuries, and illnesses are preventable.
 Safe jobs happen because employers make the choice to fulfill their responsibilities and protect their workers.”

 In reality, there’s only one way to protect employees from danger, and that’s through prevention.
 These fatalities and other falls resulting in accidents were preventable.
-Implementing the three-step system of 1) planning the task, 2) providing the protection and 3) training the employees can save lives.
+Implementing the three-step system of 1) planning the task, 2) providing the protection, and 3) training the employees can save lives.

 Planning the Task

 The planning stage is when the employer needs to decide how the job will be carried out, which tasks need to be done, and what safety equipment is required.
-The total cost should take into account all necessary safety equipment.
+The total cost should take into account all the necessary safety equipment.

-Planning gets complicated when you consider that during a construction job accidents or injuries can occur during the initial work, during operation and maintenance, after completion and through to renovation and demolition.
-On many occasions, workers could be near a roof edge — including the transfer of material to and from the roof, accessing equipment or tools from the rooftop or communicating with coworkers at ground level.
+Planning gets complicated when you consider that during a construction job accidents or injuries can occur during the initial work, during operation and maintenance, after completion, and through to renovation and demolition.
+On many occasions, workers could be near a roof edge — including the transfer of material to and from the roof, accessing equipment or tools from the rooftop, or communicating with coworkers at ground level.

 Planning for each of these phases includes prevention by design.
 While dangerous situations cannot be ruled out altogether — particularly in areas like construction — putting up significant barriers and restricting access to high areas is a great place to start.
 Fall protection systems determine the need for extra equipment and devices to arrest a free fall or restrain an employee and stop the fall altogether.